Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 Cons:

-- Limited usefulness outside of infographics and reports
+- Limited usefulness outside infographics and reports

 - Pricey relative to the narrow use case

-- Animation and interactivity features are basic
+- Animation and interactivity are basic

-- Smaller template library for non-infographic formats
+- Smaller template library for other formats

 9. Placeit — Best for Product Mockups and Brand Templates

 The pricing model is also unusual: one flat monthly fee for unlimited downloads across mockups, templates, logos, and video intros.
-At $9.95/month, it's one of the clearest value propositions on this list.
+At $9.95/month, it's one of the clearest value propositions on this entire list.

 Key Features: